getsentry/integration-platform-example/README.md

 ### Step 3: Setup your Environment

 We've included a `.env.sample` file for you to refer to when building out your environment.
 To set it up, change the filename from `.env.sample` to `.env`.
-Now you can change any of these values, but the pay close attention to a few of them:
+You can modify any of these variables as you see fit, but the following **require** changes to work as intended:
   - `SENTRY_CLIENT_ID`: The Client ID from Step 2
   - `SENTRY_CLIENT_SECRET`: The Client Secret from Step 2
   - `REACT_APP_SENTRY_DSN`: The DSN from Step 2
-  - `REACT_APP_BACKEND_URL`: The ngrok forwarding address of your chosen backend
+  - `REACT_APP_BACKEND_URL`: The ngrok forwarding address of your chosen backend from Step 1

 > Note: If you change `REACT_APP_PORT`, `FLASK_RUN_PORT`, or `EXPRESS_LISTEN_PORT`, you may have to reconfigure your ngrok setup and Integration URLs in Sentry